Brown Marmorated Stink Bug

 - Brown Marmorated Stink Bugs will try to find shelter behind siding, in gaps around windows and doors, and other sheltered locations around the home.

-- Brown Marmorated Stink Bugs basically hibernate in these sheltered locations.
+- Brown Marmorated Stink Bugs overwinter in these sheltered locations.
 Thier metabolism slows down, and they don't move around much.
 By doing this they conserve energy and do not need to feed.
 A good thing since thier is little that they could eat in the colder months.

 - The insect that you may be seeing in the spring or on warm winter days, have already gotten inside the structure the previous fall.